 Content is huge business these days, but good content is hard to come by.
 It's easy to pay a few pennies per word and crank out a bunch of "seo content".
 Unfortunately, most of that content is of little to no value.
 And I'm not just talking about blog content.
 Every paragraph of your site should be scrutinized for value.
 If it's not delivering, delete it.

 It's said that the eyes are the gateway to the soul.
 I think they're also the gateway to the wallet.
 When you're trying to sell a product, the visuals matter.
 You may sell the exact same product as the next guy, but the one with the better-looking images will almost always win.

 Remember, when shopping online, your images are the closest customers will get to the product until it arrives.
 High-quality images are the next best thing to holding the product in their hand.

 7. Slow site speed

-A slow site can be the death knell for any e-commerce website.
+A slow website can be the death knell for any ecommerce website.
 I'm sure you've experienced getting stuck behind slow-moving shoppers and clerks in a checkout lane at your local store.
 After no more than a few minutes of that, you're ready to bail, drive ten miles out of your way, and patronize a store where you can get in and out more quickly.